redpanda-data/connect/docs/config_interpolation.md

 Message metadata can be modified using the
 [metadata processor](./processors/README.md#metadata).

+### `uuid_v4`

+Generates a new RFC-4122 UUID each time it is invoked and prints a string representation.

 ### `timestamp_unix_nano`

 Resolves to the current unix timestamp in nanoseconds.
 E.g.